Helping customers accelerate their business performance

 For more information, please contact your account representative

 For questions regarding the UCMR and Quarterly Call, email: firstname.lastname@example.org

 Manheim Used Vehicle Value Index

-Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) declined 0.5% in March, relative to February.
-This brought the Manheim Used Vehicle Value reading to 124.1, which represented a 1.3% increase from a year ago.
+Wholesale used vehicle prices (on a mix-, mileage-, and seasonally adjusted basis) increased 2.6% month-over-month in May.
+This brought the Manheim Used Vehicle Value reading to 127.9, which was a record high and represented a 2.8% increase from a year ago.

 Used Car Market Report

 The Manheim annual Used Car Market report examines the economic underpinnings of the entire used vehicle market and sector-specific trends that influence the supply and pricing of used vehicles.
 This report highlights market conditions and buyer and seller strategies within the used vehicle marketplace, provides an update on digital and mobile technology developments.
 It also includes an annual look at the various industry components, including dealer, rental, repossessions, leasing, and salvage.